Symptoms

 -

 If your eddi is not using surplus power, despite correctly displaying export power, the cause may be either a heater with a lower-than-expected rating or thermal limiting due to overheating.
 By checking the heater rating and ensuring proper ventilation for the unit, you can resolve the issue and restore proper surplus power usage.
-If the problem persists, contact myenergi’s technical support for assistance.
+If the problem persists, contact for further assistance.